Shanidar Cave: Shanidar 5

 The cranium of Shanidar 5 was reconstructed by Erik Trinkaus and his colleagues beginning 1976 and was finalized in 1994 after correcting a couple of errors caught in the process.
 During the process of reconstruction, there were discussions suggesting signs of intentional cranial deformation.
 Erik Trinkaus suggested that Shanidar 5 had its cranium deformed intentionally as an infant.
 However, this implication was overruled due to the fact that the curve was missing after the correction of a misplaced cranium bone fragment.
 Still, the frontal mid sagittal angle of this individual was very flat at 147º.
-The cranium shows signs of endocranial hyperostosis were plaques are found in the left and right side of the frontal crest and in the front area of sagittal sinus.
+The cranium shows signs of endocranial hyperostosis where plaques are found in the left and right side of the frontal crest and in the front area of sagittal sinus.

 Shanidar Z

 In February 2020, researchers announced the discovery of more Neanderthal remains, which dated back to more than 70,000 years ago.
+Analysis of the site found that Shanidar Z was laid to rest in a gully that had been formed by hand for the placement of the body.
+The remains of Shanidar Z were identified as a female in her mid-40s or possibly older, and she stood at about five feet tall.
+A facial reconstruction was also completed from skull fragments.

 Diets discovered

 Land snails were excavated and discovered in significant amounts and thought to be part of the Shanidar diet.
 It is unclear whether this diet was caused from cultural change or a change in the environment that lead to changes in previous foods as seen in the analysis of size decrease in goats.
-However, there are other lineages from Africa that share this diet and was culturally motivated which may indicate that the Neanderthals in the Shanidar cave may have possibly changed their diet for cultural reason.
-In layer B, dating back to approximately 12,000 years ago, Ralph S. Solecki found numerous snail shells which may indicate the Shanidar maintained this diet for some time.
+However, there are other lineages from Africa that share this diet and was culturally motivated which may indicate that the Neanderthals in the Shanidar cave may have possibly changed their diet for cultural reasons.
+In Layer B, dating back to approximately 12,000 years ago, Ralph S. Solecki found numerous snail shells which may indicate the Shanidar maintained this diet for some time.